DataFire/Integrations/integrations/generated/amazonaws_ecr/README.md

 ## Description

-Amazon EC2 Container Registry (Amazon ECR) is a managed Docker registry service.
+Amazon Elastic Container Registry (Amazon ECR) is a managed Docker registry service.
 Customers can use the familiar Docker CLI to push, pull, and manage images.
 Amazon ECR provides a secure, scalable, and reliable registry.
 Amazon ECR supports private Docker repositories with resource-based permissions using IAM so that specific users or Amazon EC2 instances can access repositories and images.
 Developers can use the Docker CLI to author and manage images.

 ## Actions